Have you tried quinoa? Do you know how to cook it?

 To reheat, cover so that you don’t loose the moisture, and if you wish, you can sprinkle a bit of water or chicken or vegetable stock.

-Quinoa with Mushroom and Pickled Artichoke Hearts Recipe
+Quinoa with Mushroom and Marinated Artichoke Hearts Recipe

 1 c. quinoa